JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 fancy that I can find it out.

-What she has forbidden me to tell Mr. Franklin Blake, she is (as I interpret it) eager to tell him with her own lips, BEFORE he is put to the test which is to vindicate his character in the eyes of other people.
+What she has forbidden me to tell Mr. Franklin Blake, she is (as I interpret it) eager to tell him with her own lips, _Before_ he is put to the test which is to vindicate his character in the eyes of other people.
 I understand and admire this generous anxiety to acquit him, without waiting until his innocence may, or may not, be proved.
 It is